Corporate Governance

 The Board is collectively responsible for promoting the success of the Group by directing and supervising the Group’s activities to create shareholder value.
 In doing so, it ensures that there are robust corporate governance and risk management processes in place.
 The Board comprises both Non-Executive and Executive Directors and provides the forum for external and independent review and challenge to the executive management.

-The Board’s powers and responsibilities are set out in the Company’s articles of association and it has a formal schedule of matters reserved for the Board’s approval.
+The Board’s powers and responsibilities are set out in the Company’s articles of association and it maintains and periodically reviews a formal schedule of matters reserved for the Board’s approval.
+Matters that have not been expressly reserved to the Board are delegated to the Chief Executive Officer or one of the three Board Committees.

-The Board also takes a close interest in Quality, Health, Safety and Environment and Risk Management.
+The Board also takes a close interest in Innovation, Quality, Health and Safety, ESG and Risk Management.
 Each of these areas prepare reports for the Board ahead of each Board meeting.

-Details of the roles of the Chair, the Vice Chair, the CEO and the Senior Independent Director can be accessed via the following links:
+Details of the matters reserved to the Board, Role of the Chair, the Vice Chair, the Chief Executive Officer and the Senior Independent Director can be accessed via the following links:

 Factoring Stakeholder Engagement into Board Decisions